 Some 80 students graduate every year from the eight bachelor’s programmes and the master’s programme at the Netherlands Film Academy.
 The Academy has over 60 people in their permanent staff and about 200 guest lecturers.
 Since 1999, the Film Academy has been housed in a building on Markenplein that meets all the standards of modern film education.

 The Netherlands Film Academy was founded in 1958.
 Dr. J.M.L.
 Peters (1920-2008) was there for its inception.
 More history.

-The Netherlands Film Academy is part of the Amsterdam School of the Arts (AHK).
+The Netherlands Film Academy is part of the Amsterdam University of the Arts (AHK).